zhugezifang/xue-sql/README.md

     <a href="https://github.com/janvi01/sql-editor/issues/new/choose" target="_blank">Request Feature</a>
 </p>

 **SQL Online Editor** aims to provide users with a seamless and user-friendly platform for executing SQL queries, displaying query results in a table, maintaining a query history log, and supporting the export of results in CSV formats.
-The application will also provide a list of themes to change the editor UI and available tables in the sidebar for easy reference.
+The application will also provide a list of themes to change the editor UI and 所有表 in the sidebar for easy reference.

 ### Live : [https://sql-editor-online.vercel.app/](https://sql-editor-online.vercel.app/)